Past Project Archive: Patient Engagement Scotland

 Creating a virtual panel of patient representatives

 Anyone who is affected by a genetic condition or cares for another person who is, can join the virtual patient panel.
 The panel is an online network of patients who have agreed to be contacted to share their views on health related issues and changes in policy and practice in Scotland.
-You will need to have access to a computer and have an email address to join the virtual panel, and you can do so by contacting .

 The advantage of the virtual panel is that it is a quick and effective way to give your opinion and feed into surveys.
 The panel is also used to advertise meeting and events of relevance and alert you to news.
 Each opinion is given equal weight in a debate, and you are not obliged to comment if you are too busy or dont feel the issue is relevant to you.